Medical tourism offers travel firms untapped growth

 Companies can also help those with chronic conditions enjoy a holiday like everybody else.

-Chiara Frattini works for Holiday Dialysis International, part of Germany’s Fresenius Medical Care, which arranges dialysis for people on holiday.
+Chiara Frattini works for Holiday Dialysis International, part of Germany’s Fresenius Medical Care (FMEG.DE), which arranges dialysis for people on holiday.

 The service started in 1996 and has seen growth of around 6 percent a year, she said.
 Around 2,000 people contact the service each year, with customers mostly from the United States and Japan, where people tend to travel in large tour groups.

-She has organized dialysis in destinations such as the Philippines, Senegal, Kenya and Thailand.
+She has organised dialysis in destinations such as the Philippines, Senegal, Kenya and Thailand.

 “But in the Saharan countries, it can be very difficult due to lack of good water and treatment facilities, and some places are just not politically advisable,” she said.